papermoonio/documentation-style-guide/style-guide.md

 ### Text Formatting

+#### Bold

-- Use bold formatting for UI elements.
-In Markdown, put bold elements between double asterisks (`**`)
+- Put bold elements between double asterisks (`**`)
+- Use bold formatting for:
+  - When referencing UI elements
+  - List items where we're listing out terms with a description.
+The term will be in bold.
+See [List Formatting](#list-formatting) for an example
+  - Sparingly can be used to highlight can't-miss, important things

+#### Italics

+- Put italic elements between single underscores (`_`)
-- Use italics when drawing attention to a specific word or phrase, for example, when introducing a new term.
-In Markdown, put italic elements between single underscores (`_`)
+- Use italics when drawing attention to a specific word or phrase, for example, when introducing a new term

-- Use Chicago title-style capitalization for titles and headings, which capitalizes the first word plus all other significant words
+#### Underline

 - Do not underline text

+#### Symbols

 - Do not use emojis
 - Do not use ampersands (`&`) unless referring to a UI element that uses them

+#### Numbers

 - Spell out numbers as words for numbers zero through nine

-- When referencing file names, put the file name between single backticks <span>(`)</span>
+#### Quotes

+- Use double quotes in regular text
+- Commas and periods go inside quotation marks
+- Single quotes should only be used in code examples, depending on the guidelines in the [Code Formatting By Language](#code-formatting-by-language) section

+#### Capitalization

+- Use Chicago title-style capitalization for titles and headings, which capitalizes the first word plus all other significant words
+- Capitalize product names
+- Avoid unnecessary capitalization; before you capitalize a word, think about why and if it should be capitalized

-### Data Formatting
+### Table Formatting

 - Use tables to represent sets of related pieces of data in a structured way
 - Table headers and values should be centered
 - Tables should be formatted.
 You can use a tool to format the tables, like the [Markdown Table Formatter VSCode extension](https://marketplace.visualstudio.com/items?itemName=fcrespo82.markdown-table-formatter)

+### List Formatting

+- Use ordered (numbered) lists for a sequence of steps
+- Use unordered (bulleted) lists for items that are non-sequential and can be read or completed in any order
+- For description lists, use the following formatting: `**term** - description`
+  - Put the term in bold
+  - Use a dash (`-`) between the term and the description
+  - Do not capitalize the first word in the description, unless it's an acronym or product name that should be capitalized
+- Do not add punctuation at the end of each list item

+### Links

+- Add `{target=\_blank}` to all links, except links to other sections on the same page
+- Use descriptive link text; avoid using "this", "here", and other generic words in the link text
+- Links do not require any in-line formatting, such as bold, italics, or underlining.
+Depending on the project and the design, links might be underlined, but that will be managed using CSS

 ## Code Guidelines